Squalane vs Hyaluronic Acid – Which Hydrates Better?

 A Note on Sustainability

-Hyaluronic Acid: Look for products with sustainably sourced hyaluronic acid.
+Hyaluronic Acid: Additionally, seek out products with sustainably sourced hyaluronic acid.

 In conclusion, both squalane and hyaluronic acid are valuable additions to any skincare routine.
 By understanding their unique mechanisms and choosing the right products for your skin type, you can unlock their full hydrating potential and achieve a healthy, radiant complexion.